 Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV) (cats): These are viral diseases which are transmitted through contact with other cats, typically through fighting.
 Cats can be infected without showing clinical signs for months to years.
 Indoor cats have little exposure to these viruses, however cats that go outside have a higher exposure due to the high prevalence of the viruses in stray populations.
 For indoor cats, we recommend testing for FeLV/FIV once in their life, typically during kitten vaccines, to make sure they were not infected by their mothers.
-For indoor/outdoor cats, testing is recommend for FeLV/FIV annually and vaccinating for FeLV.
+For indoor cats, we recommend testing for FeLV.